subbamaggus/nodemcu_oled_wifiscanner/README.md

 it will scan for wifi networks and prints out information via serial connection and on display

+hint: i read, that the order is based on signal strength. but that does not seem to be true

 ## wiring

 | Display | Pin Label | Pin Description  |